surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.23.1-dev.1 =
+= 4.23.1 =

-(2019/02/13) Added support for the https://health-lifesci.schema.org/MedicineSystem type and its sub-types.
+(2019/02/22) Added support for the https://health-lifesci.schema.org/MedicineSystem type and its sub-types.

-= 4.23.0 =

-(2019/02/11) Added support for the Pin It button in WooCommerce archive pages (Pro version).
-Removed the "Author Link URL Profile Contact" and "Google+ Business Page URL" options.
-"Product Availability" is now disabled if a supported e-commerce plugin is detected.